 The firearms focus of this site is purely defensive in nature.
 I enjoy shooting and love sharing that enjoyment with others, but my PRIMARY focus on this website is helping people learn how to keep themselves, and those they are responsible for alive – so consider rule 2 of the rules of gunfighting.

 “Anything worth shooting is worth shooting twice.
 Ammo is cheap.
 Life is expensive.”

 A subset of rule two is “Bring Ammo” – Lots of it…

-The majority of handgun’s carried for self-defense are semi-automatic for the simple reason that they hold a lot more ammunition than revolvers.
+The majority of handgun’s carried for self-defense are semi-automatic.
+This is for the simple reason that they hold a lot more ammunition than revolvers.

-Most semi-automatic statistics for ammunition is written as x+1 – meaning the capacity is listed as the magazine capacity +1 to account for the round in the firearm chamber.
+Most semi-automatic statistics for ammunition is written as x+1.
+This means the capacity is listed as the magazine capacity +1 to account for the round in the firearm chamber.

 The purpose of this article is to discuss how we get that +1.

 Say you have a Glock (or M&P, Sig, Beretta…) with a 15 round magazine.
 To prepare for carrying the handgun, the first thing you would do is clear and check our gun, to ensure the chamber is empty.

 Next you would insert the magazine and rack the slide to chamber a round.

 The gun is now 14+1.